w3c/wai-people-use-web/_people-use-web/index.md

 ## Sections in this resource

 -   **[[Stories of Web Users]](/people-use-web/user-stories/)** (also called "personas") &mdash; represent the experiences of people with different disabilities.
--   **[[Diverse Abilities and Barriers]](/people-use-web/abilities-barriers/)** &mdash; introduces the wide diversity of abilities, and highlights some accessibility barriers that people experience because of inaccessible digital technology.
+-   **[[Diverse Abilities and Barriers]](/people-use-web/abilities-barriers/)** &mdash; introduces the wide diversity of abilities and highlights some accessibility barriers that people experience because of inaccessible digital technology.
 -   **[[Tools and Techniques]](/people-use-web/tools-techniques/)** &mdash; covers the tools and techniques that disabled people use to interact with digital technology.

 ## Related WAI resources